Waztom/fragalysis-devcontainer/README.md

 ## <a name="VisualStudioCode"></a>Visual Studio Code

-these instructions are designed for Visual Studio Code which can be installed for free from: https://code.visualstudio.com/
+These instructions are designed for Visual Studio Code which can be installed for free from: https://code.visualstudio.com/

 ## <a name="GitCryptKey"></a>Git-Crypt Key